The Streams API: readable, writable, and transform streams

 }

-start() runs once when created. pull() is called repeatedly as the stream is consumed. cancel() fires if the consumer gives up mid-stream.
+start() runs once when the stream is created. pull() is called repeatedly as the consumer requests more data. cancel() fires if the consumer stops reading before the stream finishes.
+Your cleanup logic lives here.

 async function streamResponse(url) {